 The concept of “hash” dishes came about after World War I, when meat was not abundant.
 Potatoes, onions, root vegetables and spice made for a filling meal when food was scarce.
-Skillets or one pot meals have come along way since then.
-Many variations have been adapted over the years.
+Skillets or one pot meals have come along way since then with endless variations.
 The only limitation with a hash recipe is your imagination.
 This Corned Beef Hash and Eggs is a delicious way to use up any leftover corned beef.

 It is pretty rare that I actually have any corned beef leftover when I make it.
-I have been trying to make some corned beef hash for a couple of years now but never seem to have any leftover, so this year I stashed some before the crowds devoured my corned beef.
+I have been trying to make some corned beef hash for a couple of years now, but never seem to have any leftover.
+This year I stashed some before the crowds devoured all the corned beef.

-Corned beef hash is a wonderful meal that takes a little time to put together but it is worth the effort.
+Corned beef hash and eggs is a wonderful meal that takes a little time to put together, but it is definitely worth the effort.

 Corned Beef Hash and Eggs